jzohrab/lute-manual/src/usage/audio.md

 _Feature added in Lute 3.0.5_

-Lute lets you add an .mp3 file to any book so you can listen to your book as you read.
+Lute lets you add an audio file (.mp3, .wav, .ogg) to any book so you can listen to your book as you read.

 ## Adding audio